Construction Loan Guide 2022

 Our portfolio program is a “one close”, “construction to permanent” loan used to build or improve a single family or 2-unit home that will be your primary residence or vacation home.
 Investment properties, specs, or flips are not eligible.
 It’s like a regular mortgage in every way except the payments are interest-only during construction.

 There is only one closing and it’s before construction begins (not when the house is complete).
 Any down payment that is needed is required upfront.
 During construction, as long as you stay on budget, you will not need any additional funds.
+You do not need to own the property already.
+You can use the loan to acquire the property or land you will be building on or improving.

 Project Types Allowed: